terrestris/helm-charts/charts/geoserver/README.md

 * `geofence.enableInitScript`: A flag to control whether a init script for geofence should run or not. default: `false`.
 * `geofence.dataSourceUrl`: This will only be used if `geofence.enableInitScript` is `true`.
 Have a look at the `values.yaml` for an example value.
 * `geofence.env`: This will only be used if `geofence.enableInitScript` is `true`.
 Have a look at the `values.yaml` for an example value.
+* `monitoring.enableInitScript`: A flag to control whether a init script for the gs monitoring extension should run or not. default: `false`.
+* `monitoring.filterProperties`: The file content of the [filter.properties](https://docs.geoserver.org/stable/en/user/extensions/monitoring/configuration.html) used by the monitoring extension.
+This will only be used if `monitoring.enableInitScript` is `true`. default: see `values.yaml`
+* `monitoring.monitorProperties`: The file content of the [monitor.properties](https://docs.geoserver.org/stable/en/user/extensions/monitoring/configuration.html) used by the monitoring extension.
+This will only be used if `monitoring.enableInitScript` is `true`. default: see `values.yaml`